 After using the PIC16F1459 to build numerous USB HID input devices including a giant keyboard, a tiny keyboard, and a big red button, it was time to see if the PIC16F1459 could be used to control outputs too.
 Sticking with the industrial theme, I chose to build a USB controller for a, um, stack of industrial stack lights.

-Every Friday we give away some extra PCBs via Facebook.
-This post was announced on Facebook, and on Monday we’ll send coupon codes to two random commenters.
-The coupon code usually go to Facebook ‘Other’ Messages Folder .
-More PCBs via Twitter on Tuesday and the blog every Sunday.
-Don’t forget there’s free PCBs three times every week:
+Every Tuesday we give away two coupons for the free PCB drawer via Twitter.
+This post was announced on Twitter, and in 24 hours we’ll send coupon codes to two random retweeters.
+Don’t forget there’s free PCBs three times a every week:

 Tweet-a-PCB Tuesday.
 Follow us and get boards in 144 characters or less

 Facebook PCB Friday.
-Free PCBs while you wait for the weekend
+Free PCBs will be your friend for the weekend